 Sitting on the main route between Carlisle and Glasgow is this site built around a lake.
 Despite its deliberately rustic appearance, inside it offers the usual franchises.

-Catering: The Breakfast Kitchen (seasonal opening), Chozen Noodle (seasonal opening), The Cornish Bakery, Costa Coffee, McDonald's, Costa Express, Krispy Kreme Shops: WHSmith Main Amenities: Changing Places, Jackpot £500, Nature Trail, Showers Hotel: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+Catering: The Breakfast Kitchen, Chozen Noodle, The Cornish Bakery, Costa Coffee, McDonald's, Costa Express, Krispy Kreme Shops: WHSmith Amenities: Days Inn, Changing Places, Jackpot £500, Showers Outdoor Space: Large field at far end of car park; walk around lake Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Free Cash Machine

 Prices are paid using NexusPay or in the shop.
 The location code is 2281.